Tamatha Barbeau, Ph.D.

 Click HERE for blank flow diagram of Immune Categories.
 Click HERE for KEY.

-Jun 24th (Mon) CH 10: KIDNEY PHYSIOLOGY.
+Jun 23rd (Mon) CH 10: KIDNEY PHYSIOLOGY.
 (PowerPoint) (Completed Notes).
-Report on Blood Pressure Regulation is DUE in lecture!
+Report on Blood Pressure Regulation is DUE at start of lecture!

 Ch 10 Study Outline.
 Practice Exam Ch 10.